 Further, they say, “It has also been demonstrated that subclinical (intracellular) Hypothyroidism ** may lead to heart failure.
 Studies have shown that as in the sick-euthyroid syndrome,** which occurs in nonthyroidal illnesses like sepsis, patients with heart failure who have a normal thyroid gland may have low levels of T3, with normal T4 and TSH. *** Low serum T3 in these patients strongly predicts all-cause and cardiovascular mortality.
 The most consistent cardiac abnormality recognized in patients with overt hypothyroidism is impairment of Left Ventricular diastolic function, characterized by slowed myocardial relaxation and impaired early ventricular filling.”

 In spite of their recognition of T3 as a prime mover in myocardial function, their appreciation of hypothyroidism as a cause of heart failure and their freely admitted realisation that this lady’s cardiomyopathy was caused by T3 deficiency, they did not test for T3 and reverse T3, which would yielded a T3/are T3 ratio, to clinch the diagnosis.

-MESSAGE: ** These terms are synonymous with Functional (INTRACELLULAR) Hypothyroidism and in my opinion prescribing oral, slow-release T3 would not only have corrected the problem more certainly and more quickly, but the short half-life of T3 would have allowed daily reassessment, ongoing monitoring and better control of her life-threatening condition.
+** Synonymous with intracellular (Functional) Hypothyroidism.
+In my opinion, prescribing slow-release T3 in addition to T4 would have corrected the problem more certainly and more quickly.
+Also, the short half-life of T3 would have allowed daily reassessment, ongoing monitoring and better control of her life-threatening condition.

-See the page on THYROID HORMONE, for details re. functional, intracellular hypothyroidism.
+Please see the page on THYROID HORMONE, for details re. intracellular hypothyroidism.